anjathiart/100-days-of-code/r1-log.md

 ### R1D37 - 20200907
 Commerce project.
 Not messy anymore.
 It took less time than I thought to implement my model changes.
 Eveything is working well again now.
 What is left is adding listings data for demonstration purposes and final testing and style polising.

+### R1D38 - 20200908
+Commerce project.
+Polished a few things like displaying messages on pages where there is no data available (like a category wihtout listings).
+Realised that bids and comments should propably not be manyToMany fields inside the listing model.
+Because, they are tied to one unique listing, and thus should rather be foreignKey relationships.
+So even though I thought I was doing good to refactor my models before, I was wrong.
+I added a lot of listing data via the admin panel.
+I then tried adding one via the 'create_new' page, and there are some bugs.
+The urls are not being captured properly by the form.
+I will look into this next.